gax1985/NSCC/NSCC/Operating System Security/3rd Class - Sept. 11th.md

 	We have a lot of pipes to transfer information from point A to point B .
 Parallel in comparison is able to handle thousands of tasks and process them at the same time via multiple channels.
 Serial cables/Universal Serial Bus (from the olden days)

-###### CPU : Generalist component, it handles main proicessing functions of a computer.
+###### CPU :

+Generalist component, it handles main processing functions of a computer.
 Core count is a max of 64 cores.

+###### GPU :

-GPU : Specialized component, handles graphics and video.
+Specialized component, handles graphics and video.
 Core count : thousands!